Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Kernel Factorization

 \paragraph{Best Basis Selection.} Given a signal \(f \) of length \( N = 2^L \), the objective of the best basis selection is to select a tiling \(\mathcal{B} \subset \mathcal{P}\) such that the associated basis \(\{w_p\}_{p \in \mathcal{B}}\) yields an efficient representation of \(f\).
 A cost function \(c(p)\) is assigned to each tile \(p \in \mathcal{P}\), typically defined in terms of the magnitude of the transform coefficient \(\langle f, w_p \rangle\).
 A common choice is

 for \(0 < \ell < 2\).
 The total cost over a tiling \(\mathcal{B}\) of $\mathcal{S}_N$ is then given by

 This cost functional is designed to be small when the energy of \(f\) is concentrated in a small number of significant coefficients \(\langle f, w_p \rangle\), making it well suited for selecting sparse or compact representations.
 The \emph{best basis} is the tiling \(\mathcal{B}^* = \argmin_{\mathcal{B}}C(f,\mathcal{B})\), that minimizes the total cost \(C(f, \mathcal{B})\) over all admissible tilings of $\mathcal{S}_N$.
-Thiele and Villemoes \cite{thiele1996fast} proposed a dynamic programming algorithm that compares the cost of a parent tile with the combined cost of its horizontal and vertical splits, and selects the configuration with the lower total cost.
+Thiele and Villemoes \cite{thiele1996fast} proposed a dynamic programming algorithm that compares the cost of a parent tile with the combined cost of its horizontal and vertical splits, and selects the configuration with the lowest total cost.
 This recursive process efficiently identifies the optimal decomposition.
-For a signal with length $N$, the total computational complexity of the method is of $O(N \log N)$.
+For a signal with length $N$, the total computational complexity of the method is of $\mathcal{O}(N \log N)$.

 This one-dimensional framework was later extended to two-dimensional signals, particularly in the context of image compression \cite{lindberg2000image}.
-In the 2D setting, the analysis domain becomes \(\mathcal{K}(y,x)\) on $[0,N_X)\times [0,N_Y)$, and adaptive tilings are constructed over dyadic rectangles in the joint space–frequency plane \(\mathcal{S}_{N_X} \times \mathcal{S}_{N_Y}\).
+In the 2D setting, the analysis domain becomes \(\mathcal{K}(y,x)\) on $[0,N_X)\times [0,N_Y)$, and adaptive tilings are constructed over dyadic rectangles in the joint space–sequency plane \(\mathcal{S}_{N_X} \times \mathcal{S}_{N_Y}\).
 Each 2D tile corresponds to a separable product of 1D tiles.
 The best-basis selection algorithm applies analogously in two dimensions, recursively minimizing the total cost across hierarchical tilings.
-The total computational complexity is of $O(N_X N_Y(\log N_X\log N_Y))$.
+The total computational complexity is of $\mathcal{O}(N_X N_Y(\log N_X\log N_Y))$.
 We suggest that readers refer to \cite{thiele1996fast, lindberg2000image} for the technical details.